-Land use rights are recorded at cost less accumulated amortization and any accumulated impairment losses.
+From time to time, the Group purchases the rights to use government-owned land for a fixed period of time.
+Prior to the adoption of ASC 842, these land use rights were recorded at cost less accumulated amortization and any accumulated impairment losses in land use right, net in the consolidated balance sheets.
 Amortization is provided on a straight-line basis over the estimated useful lives, which is 50 years and represents the shorter of the estimated usage years or the terms of the land use rights certificate.
+Upon the adoption of ASC 842 on January 1, 2021, land use rights acquired assessed in accordance with ASC 842 and recognized in operating right-of-use assets if they meet the definition of lease.